 The female builds the nest alone using soft plant down held together with spider web.
 She decorates (or camouflages) the outside with lichen, moss, and bark.
 Finished nests are about 2 inches across on the outside, with an inner cup width of about an inch.
 Nests may be reused the following year, not necessarily by the same individual.

-Rufous Hummingbird populations declined by over 2 percent per year between 1966 and 2010, resulting in a cumulative decline of 62 percent, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 11 million with 100 percent spending some part of the year in Mexico, 52 percent in the U.S., and 48 percent breeding in Canada.
-This U.S.-Canada Stewardship species is listed as a Common Bird in Steep Decline.
-They rate a 13 out of 20 on the Continental Concern Score.
+Rufous Hummingbird populations declined across their range by almost 2% per year between 1966 and 2014, resulting in a cumulative decline of 62%, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 11 million with 100% spending some part of the year in Mexico, 52% in the U.S., and 48% breeding in Canada.
+The species rates a 13 out of 20 on the Continental Concern Score.
 Rufous Hummingbird is a U.S.-Canada Stewardship species and is on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.Back to top